enspirit/bmg-website/src/content/docs/reference/Operations/minus.md

 ### Problem

-Given two relations with the same header, remove all of the tuples in one from the other.
+Given two relations with the same heading, remove all of the tuples in one from the other.

 Example: *I want all the products except those in the list of discontinued products.*